jtiret/upstream-dashboard/README.md

-# Upstream Dashboard - Peer Programming Assessment
+# Upstream Dashboard

 Welcome to the Upstream Dashboard project!
 This is a fictitious project that simulates fetching and displaying emails from a fictitious API, built mainly using React and React Query.
+The project is designed to be used as a peer programming session.

 ## Getting Started